 Influenza (flu) season in the United States occurs in the fall and winter.
 It specifically starts in October and can continue until as late as April.
 The impact of people infected with the flu varies every year and is also dependent on the number of people who receive the vaccine.

-Texas, Oklahoma, and Connecticut have the highest number of influenza cases, based on the activity over the past six years during February (when there‚s the most amount of recorded cases), and the score is then weighted to determine high activity over moderate and low.
-Another factor is the average cost of doctor visits in the state as well as access to flu care.
+Texas, Oklahoma, and Connecticut have the highest number of influenza cases, based on the activity over the past six years during February (the most recorded cases).
+The score is then weighted to determine high activity over moderate low.
+Another factor is the average cost of doctor visits in the state and access to flu care.

-A peak is when the highest amount during a specific amount of time, in terms of the flu season, the peak is reached when the highest amount of cases occurs during the season.
-Based on the past flu seasons, the peak for many states occurs during the first few weeks of February.
+A peak is when the highest amount during a specific amount of time; in terms of the flu season, the peak is reached when the highest amount of cases occurs during the season.
+Based on the past flu seasons, the peak of flu season for many states is during the first weeks of February.

 Below is a graph made by the CDC depicting the monthly distribution of flu seasonal peaks.
-As seen in the graph, the seasonal peak is usually in February, sometimes in December, January, or March, and rarely in October, November, April, or May.
+The graph shows that the seasonal peak is usually in February, sometimes in December, January, or March, and rarely in October, November, April, or May.

 |State||Flu Activity Level|

 |Commonwealth of the Northern Mariana Islands||Minimal|

 Peak Flu Season Frequently Asked Questions (FAQs)